Skip navigation

 Insurance

 1. The University maintains relevant insurance including workers' compensation insurance, travel insurance and compulsory third party motor insurance (CTP).
 Further information is found via Travel policy documents.
+Further advice for specific arrangements should be addressed on a case by case basis in consultation with the ANU Insurance Office.

 International travel